Washington State Route 500: History

 The SR 500 corridor was added to the state highway system in 1937 as Secondary State Highway 8A (SSH 8), a spur of Primary State Highway 8 (PSH 8) that ran from Vancouver to Camas via Orchards.
 The highway traveled along Fourth Plain Boulevard in eastern Vancouver, which was built by the Hudson's Bay Company in the 1820s and named for the Fourth Plain region.
 A series of country roads connecting the eastern outskirts of Fourth Plain with Camas were built by the 1920s to serve farmers, miners, and the military on the way to Camp Bonneville.
 The SR 500 designation replaced SSH 8A in the 1964 state highway renumbering and initially traveled through Vancouver on Fourth Plain Boulevard.
 The entire highway within Vancouver city limits, a distance of 1.4 mi, was widened to four lanes in 1965 at a cost of $258,000 due to increased traffic from eastern Vancouver.

 The expressway section of SR 500 was constructed in the 1970s and 1980s to relieve the congested Fourth Plain Boulevard, but full interchanges were deferred due to budget issues.
 A section between Andresen Road and 112th Avenue, including the interchange with I-205, opened in December 1976.
 A 2.5 mi section from St. Johns Road to Andresen Road was opened in November 1983 and was followed by an extension west to I-5 in 1984.
-The county government requested that SR 500 be designed the Henry M. Jackson Parkway in honor of the late Washington senator, but were denied by WSDOT.
-Due to a traffic volumes that contributed to a high rate of rear-end collisions and other vehicle accidents, averaging three injuries per week, SR 500 was named the state's second most dangerous highway in 2002.
+The county government requested that SR 500 be designated the Henry M. Jackson Parkway in honor of the late Washington senator, but were denied by WSDOT.
+A high traffic volume contributed to a high rate of rear-end collisions and other vehicle accidents, averaging three injuries per week, leading to SR 500 being named the state's second most dangerous highway in 2002.
 WSDOT began converting the expressway into a full-fledged freeway in the 1990s, primarily by replacing intersections with grade-separated interchanges.
 The first new interchange to be built by the program, at Andresen Road near the Vancouver Mall, opened in 1995 and was the first single-point urban interchange to be built in Washington state.
 A direct onramp from westbound Fourth Plain Boulevard to eastbound SR 500 near I-205 was constructed in the late 1990s.